 6. Sennheiser MD 421 II Cardioid Dynamic Mic

 Now this isn’t just one of my favorite mics – it happens to be a popular favorite around the world.
 With its fantastic sound quality and sturdy build, home-recording will become a breeze.
 I’ve used this trooper for a microphone for singing and for my guitar and I was 100% satisfied both times.
 I am personally a huge fan of the large diaphragm and its dynamic capsule.
 I noticed a considerable improvement in sound quality after I purchased this mic.

 The frequency range is pretty decent and it comes with a two-year warranty which is also a bonus.
 I’ve also found that the mic works excellently for all kinds of instruments and is also great for radio broadcast announcers.
 Just give it a listen and I’m sure you won’t be able to work without it anymore.

 More on our extravagant section, this microphone works as a hell of an investment, and I can say this for sure because I’ve been using it for years.
-But let me be straight up honest with you, it’ll result in quite a dent in your pocket costing roughly around $530.
+But let me be straight up honest with you, it’ll result in quite a dent in your pocket because it’s an expensive piece of equipment.
 Since this is a cardioid microphone, it is exceptionally great for recording vocals and does a pretty good job with recording pianos and guitars too.

 I’m personally also a fan of how great the product looks.
 It just sets a good vibe when you’re recording at home.
 I did a lot of research before buying this mic and I found that replacing the tube should help you end up with even better, smoother results.
 Yes, it’s a tad pricy but I’d say it’s completely worth it if you want to achieve exceptional quality sound.
 And if I’m being completely honest, some of the best microphones can cost even more so I found this one pretty reasonable.